ohata-toast/CDN/en/console-guide.md

 - **Origin Server Port**
   An origin server must be operated by a web-protocol support service.
 Service port numbers can be set for HTTP/HTTPS protocols under operations.
   Either HTTP or HTTPS must be entered for the origin server port, and if not set, a port is set by default with HTTP:80 or HTTPS:443.
-  Only limited number of ports are available as the origina port.
+  Only limited number of ports are available as the original port.
 Refer to the following table for available port numbers.

 **[Table 2] Available Origin Server Port Numbers**